Nsaidy/ECEN1400/README.md

 ### ECEN1400

+## Progress
+Current code - send and recieve works with python, the automated convo is not perfect yet, trying to make it object oriented

 ## How to use this app
 This app can be used on a public website, however, we used ngrok to tunnel to our own local host ports